 Outlook & Outcomes

-Overall employment of social workers is projected to grow 16 percent from 2016 to 2026, much faster than the average for all occupations.
+Overall employment of social workers is projected to grow 12% by 2030, much faster than the average for all occupations.